-Aus Open: No shirt sponsor but Dan Evans winning
+Australian Open 2017: No shirt sponsor but big wins for Dan Evans | CNN

 “I know he has a good team around him now.
 All of the times I’ve spent around him at Davis Cup and practice sessions he has practiced extremely well.
 He’s naturally a very good athlete, as well.”

-Twelve months ago ranked 185th -- he was outside the top 1,000 in 2008 and as low as 772 in 2015 -- Evans' all-court game has confounded the likes of Dominic Thiem and Marin Cilic, two current members of the top 10 this month.
+Twelve months ago ranked 185th – he was outside the top 1,000 in 2008 and as low as 772 in 2015 – Evans’ all-court game has confounded the likes of Dominic Thiem and Marin Cilic, two current members of the top 10, this month.
+He reached a maiden final in Sydney a week ago.

-Last September at the US Open, he held a match point on Stan Wawrinka in the third round; Wawrinka saved it and went on to claim a third major.
+Evidence of his ability also came last September at the US Open, when he held a match point on Stan Wawrinka in the third round; Wawrinka saved it and went on to claim a third major.

+“I think he turned a corner 18-24 months ago when he decided to commit more to his tennis, both training and competition,” Britain’s Davis Cup captain Leon Smith told CNN.
+“He dropped to around 700 in the rankings and I think he then realized what he was missing out on and went from there.

+“It’s been a gradual improvement in all areas on and off court for the last 18 months in particular and a lot of hard work from his coach.

+“This Australian Open and indeed Sydney act as reminders of what level he is capable of reaching in the future.
+If he keeps working and keeps improving his game then he can continue to climb the rankings.”

-He got the better of Tomic despite what Evans said was verbal abuse from Tomic's player box at the rowdiest of the Australian Open's three main show courts, Hisense Arena.
+Evans got the better of Tomic despite what he said was verbal abuse from Tomic’s player box at the rowdiest of the Australian Open’s three main show courts, Hisense Arena.

 Tomic: Evans ‘deserves to win’